-Alongside extremely costly lawsuits, greenwashing as a practice can also negatively affect a brand's reputation and public image, particularly in an increasingly climate-first culture where 81% of consumers would actively look to buy products and services from sustainable businesses.
+Alongside extremely costly lawsuits, greenwashing as a practice can also negatively affect a brand's reputation and public image, particularly in an increasingly climate-first culture where 81% of consumers actively want to buy products and services from sustainable businesses.

-In a study conducted by researchers at the University of Twente, it was found that "greenwashing has detrimental effects on people’s image of a brand" resulting in directly "negative effects on consumers’ attitudes and behavioural intentions toward the organisation".
+A study conducted by the University of Twente, found that "greenwashing has detrimental effects on people’s image of a brand" resulting in directly "negative effects on consumers’ attitudes and behavioural intentions toward the organisation".

 However, this statement only proved to be true in cases where it was found that consumers were convinced that the organisation deliberately misled the public.
-Determining whether a campaign was purposefully deceptive proved far more difficult, with the study finding that there is a far weaker link between actual greenwashing and how easy attempts at greenwashing are to spot, "which might be due to a lack of skills in distinguishing true from false claims".
+Determining whether a campaign was purposefully deceptive proved far more difficult.
+The study found that there is a far weaker link between actual greenwashing and how easy attempts at it are to spot, "which might be due to a lack of skills in distinguishing true from false claims".

 Already facing increasingly negative public opinion following the largest marine oil spill in history, BP were found guilty of greenwashing in late 2019 when environmental charity ClientEarth lodged a complaint against the fossil fuel giant's 'Keep Advancing' and 'Possibilities Everywhere' advertising campaigns.
 These campaigns attempted to spin BP as a low-carbon energy producer, despite more than 96% of their annual budget going directly into environmentally-damaging oil and gas technologies.